fortrabbit/help/docs/git-troubleshooting.md

 $ ssh {{app-name}}@deploy.{{region}}.frbit.com halt
 ```

-Wait around 20 minutes if you see the above message when deploying.
 Contact support, if the repository lock is not resolving or if this happens often.

 ### Git client max connections